THE MOONLIGHT HITCHHIKER

 or Ebo, memorizing “Mother to Son” behind his front blinds, a few stoops off;

-into his shadow and a red pool.
+his shadow with open arms, and a red pool.

 Again Jah bid I whip on the cape close to shades of raggamuffin

-who lean, uneasy, from his couch, through lamplight
+who lean, uneasy, from his couch

 as many I can spare—